powerhome/power-tools/packages/edgestitch/docs/README.md

 ## Usage

-Edgestitch will enhance the default rails tasks, so using nothing special has to be done in order to use it.
+Edgestitch will enhance the default rails tasks, so nothing special has to be done in order to use it.
 Once edgestitch is correctly installed things should Just Work™️ as explained in the rails manual, but it will be generating `structure-self.sql` along with `structure.sql` files. **Important**: It's recommended that `structure.sql` files are added to `.gitignore`.

 # How does it work